imkit/imkit-web-sdk/docs/en/CONCEPT.md

 > Chat Server needs to save a set of memeber data from your website.
 This set of member data doesn't collect confidential data.
 It only needs to contain chat related information like Display Name and Avatar.

-### Part 2: Create Chat Room And Add Users to Chat Room
+### Part 2: Create Chat Room and Add Users to Chat Room

 Next, we will **Create Chat Room** and **Add Users to Chat Room**.